MichailZyusko/interview-preparation/Interview questions.md

             8. What’s the difference between these two components?
 One is used with v-model and the other one with :list.
             9. When should we use v-model and when should we use :list?
             10. What is the problem when I pass a list with v-model?
 (Answer: v-model ignores the initial value)
+            11. Basic understanding of Vue.js, its lifecycle, and state management.
         - Next.js
             1. What can you tell me about Next.js apart from SSR & SEO?
             2. What happens when we use getServerSideProps in comparison to SSG?